narsenico/a-color-picker/README.md

 picker.oncolorremove = (picker, color) => {
     // fired when color is removed from palette
 }
-// readonly property, return an array of hex colors picker.palette;
+// readonly property, return an array of colors picker.palette;
 ```